NethServer/nethsecurity-docs/controller.rst

 The administrator can also reset the user password and delete users.

-After logging in, each user can change their own password and generate an SSH key pair for accessing the unit.
+After logging in, each user can change their password and generate an SSH key pair for accessing the unit.

 Units
 =====

 All users can manage units.
 A unit is a firewall that is managed by the controller.

-To connect a new unit to the controller, the user must create click on the :guilabel:`Add unit` button from the controller web interface.
+To connect a new unit to the controller, the user must click on the :guilabel:`Add unit` button from the controller web interface.
 When a new unit is added, the controller performs the following actions:

 - creates a unique identifier for the unit